-She thought she heard the echo of Clare clapping her palms together in excitement before her new superior spoke.
+She thought she heard the echo of Claire clapping her palms together in excitement before her new superior spoke.

 "Good!
 Come back to the Northern Army's base as soon as you can.
 I'll probably have to give you a bath since you've been traveling with those flea-bitten mutts."

-Clare's final words were delivered in a scolding manner.
+Claire's final words were delivered in a scolding manner.
 Melissa curled her nose in contempt, taking insult to both being treated in such a vulgar manner and hearing her fallen comrades be talked about so disrespectfully.
-However, for the sake of countless others, she had to bear this and make Clare happy.
+However, for the sake of countless others, she had to bear this and make Claire happy.
 After sighing, she spoke in a quiet, obedient voice.